Improved weather and climate models predict the future of the Great Lakes region

 ArcelorMittal, Purdue Northwest, Argonne, team up to improve steel manufacturing

-East Chicago, Indiana-based ArcelorMittal Global Research and Development is partnering with Argonne and Purdue University Northwest on high-performance computing to enable energy-efficient, defect-free manufacturing of steel slabs.
+East Chicago, Indiana-based ArcelorMittal Global Research and Development is partnering with Argonne and Purdue University Northwest on high performance computing to enable energy-efficient, defect-free manufacturing of steel slabs.
 Reheat furnaces have an essential role in steel production, but their operation is both energy-intensive and complex.
-This collaborative research uses advanced simulation and high-performance computing technologies to investigate ways that steel manufacturers can improve slab quality, increase productivity, reduce energy consumption and improve environmental benefits.
-It was funded in 2019 by the DOE’s High-Performance Computing for Manufacturing (HPC4Mfg) program.
+This collaborative research uses advanced simulation and high performance computing technologies to investigate ways that steel manufacturers can improve slab quality, increase productivity, reduce energy consumption and improve environmental benefits.
+It was funded in 2019 by the DOE’s High Performance Computing for Manufacturing (HPC4Mfg) program.

 The HPC4Mfg program aims to help U.S. manufacturers become more productive and competitive through the advancement of energy-efficient and cleaner production technologies.
-“With this research project, we hope to develop synergies by tapping expertise from all three organizations to advance science and engineering, while contributing to the growth of the steel manufacturing industry,” said May Wu, principal environmental systems analyst in Argonne’s Energy Systems division.
+“With this research project, we hope to develop synergies by tapping expertise from all three organizations to advance science and engineering, while contributing to the growth of the steel manufacturing industry,” said May Wu, principal environmental systems analyst in Argonne’s Energy Systems and Infrastructure Analysis division.
 Argonne’s Leadership Computing Facility and Computational Science division also participated.